Southern Christian Institute: History

-It was established by Christian organizations for the education of African Americans in the South after the American Civil War.
+It was founded in 1882 after the Reconstruction-era by the Christian Church (Disciples of Christ) for the education of African Americans in the South after the American Civil War, and closed in 1953.
 Joel Baer Lehman served as president of the school from 1890 to 1933.
+The late Reverend Burnett Jacobs and his wife Willie Jacobs were long time administrators of Southern Christian Institute.